robertandjensayido/robertandjensayido.github.io/_posts/2016-09-10-meetthebridesmaids.md

 image: /assets/images/bmaids_background.jpg
 ---

 There's no way Jen could say her I Do's without these amazing ladies.
-These beautiful bridesmaids have been there for all important stages of life.
-The stunning seven are not only down-to-earth and fun to be around, they're hardworking go-getters who excel in life.
-Get to know the bridal party!
+These beautiful bridesmaids have been there for all stages of life and are not only down-to-earth and fun to be around, they're hardworking go-getters who excel in life.
+Get to know the stunning seven!

 <center><img src="/assets/page_images/bridesmaids/Siyi.jpg"></center>